SAXOPHONIST/VOCALIST, BANDLEADER, EDUCATOR

 John has been honored with distinguished recognition for his teaching and for outstanding student achievement in music.
 He has received awards and commendations from the Solvay School District Board of Education, Oneida Jazz Festival, Cultural Resources Council, American Bandmasters Association, Onondaga County Legislature, New York State Assembly, and the New York State Senate.
 In 2002 he received Honorable Mention for Teen Ink magazine’s Educator of the Year.
 In 2009 he was named the New York State Music Educator Honoree for School Band and Orchestra magazine’s “50 Directors Who Make a Difference” report.
 In 2010 he received the Syracuse Symphony Musicians’ Outstanding Music Educator Award in the instrumental band category for making a significant impact on music education in Central New York.
 Most recently he was selected to receive the 2014 SAMMY (Syracuse Area Music Award) Hall Of Fame Music Educator of the Year Award.
 On March 6, 2014 John was the recipient of a State of New York Legislative Resolution by Senator John DeFrancisco and Assemblyman William Magnarelli for providing a significant impact on the arts and culture of New York State as a musician and music educator.

 John received a Master of Music degree in saxophone performance from Northwestern University, where he studied classical saxophone with Frederick Hemke and conducting with John Paynter.
 He received a Bachelor of Music degree in music education with performance honors from Syracuse University where he studied saxophone with Norbert Buskey and Robert Fought.
 He has pursued additional postgraduate work in jazz studies at the Eastman School of Music, where he studied jazz saxophone with Ramon Ricker and jazz improvisation with Fred Sturm.
-John’s continuing education activities have included workshops with Jamey Aebersold, David Baker, Jerry Coker, Edward Lisk, and Larry Teal and private study with Deborah Coble, Rick Montalbano, and Joe Riposo.
+John’s continuing education activities have included workshops with Jamey Aebersold, David Baker, Jerry Coker, Edward Lisk, and Larry Teal as well as private study with Deborah Coble, Rick Montalbano, and Joe Riposo.